lynnandtonic/a-single-div/README.md

 ## Whuut

 This is a fun, little project to see how much can be accomplished with CSS.
-Every drawing consists of a single HTMl element (in this case, the beloved div).
+Every drawing consists of a single HTML element (in this case, the beloved div).

 ### Project Details